 Typography: Your brand’s font.
-As you know from one of our previous posts on the importance of font choice, using the correct font for your brand is extremely important as it can affect your clients perception of the brand.
+As you know from one of our previous post on the importance of font choice, using the correct font for your brand is extremely important as it can affect your clients perception of the brand.

 Imagery: If your company relies heavily on stock images, it may be a good idea to outline the style of photography or graphics you’d like to use in any publications.
 For example, if your brand is mysterious and fantastical you may give examples of images with dark colours, blurred backgrounds and hazy landscapes.

 Devices: These are elements inspired by or taken directly from your logo.
 These can be used to add extra (but consistent) design elements to marketing material.
 For example, with this D-carbonise logo we took the circle elements and created shapes that could be used as design devices (fig. 2).

 Design examples: The devices can be used in different ways, so as a guide, your design agency could mock-up some examples as we have done for the D-Carbonise logo (see fig. 3 and fig. 4).

 As mentioned previously, your brand guidelines can also include a more detailed insight into your company as a whole; not just the visuals.

 Mission statement: The ‘what’ and ‘how’ of your company including you values and how they define you.